JamesKindon/jkindon.github.io/blog/_posts/2021-09-16-citrix-upm-and-fslogix-containers.md

 I recall a chat I had with the profile management team a while back, where I asked if they had concerns over the long-term direction of the Citrix Profile Management solution.
 Their response, which I am paraphrasing slightly, but which I now completely understand was simply "*No. Citrix believes that customers are nowhere near as simple as they often think, and UPM offers, or will offer moving forward, a solution for almost every scenario*".
 They have even enhanced the capability of the FSLogix solution.

+Ah to be where we are now.
+Looking back, it turns out the team was 100% spot on as we watch a return to the CPM fold occur across the globe.
+These capabilities were what was introduced at the time of writing.
+Check the [tracking post for everything else](https://jkindon.com/the-evolution-of-citrix-profile-management/)
+{:.think_about_it}

 ## Summary

-If you were looking for a "which is better" article, you came to the wrong place.
+~~If you were looking for a "which is better" article, you came to the wrong place.
 There is no better solution between the two.
 One is simple and serves a simple purpose.
-One is flexible, robust and continues to be developed heavily for a myriad of different use cases.
+One is flexible, robust and continues to be developed heavily for a myriad of different use cases.~~

 I will continue to use FSLogix Profiles under the right conditions, because it does what it does extremely well.
 I will also continue to rant at those that have decided to ignore alternative or pre-existing tooling and continue to fight the fight on where profiles are even needed at all (I am looking at you health sector – long live mandatory profiles).

-I will also admit openly that I am trending back towards Citrix Profile Management being a more appropriate choice in many environments, with FSLogix Office Container filling the gaps and providing the M365 enablement piece.
-I am also not at all scared to be suggesting that you can use both solutions in the same customer to address their requirements
+I will also admit openly that I am trending back towards Citrix Profile Management being a more appropriate choice in many environments~~,with FSLogix Office Container filling the gaps and providing the M365 enablement piece~~.
+I am also not at all scared to be suggesting that you can use both solutions in the same customer to address their requirements.

 Profile Management (where profile management is required), is such a critical component that it deserves consideration and respect.
 Any consultant, architect or admin that does not give it that, is doing half a job.
 Understand what you are positioning and both the short and long-term impacts that those choices have on customers.
 There is no default.

+I am changing my stance based on where we are now.
+CPM is clearly better.
+{:.think_about_it}